gaehlerm/SoftwareEngineering/README.md

 post_code_Zurich = post_code("Zurich")
 ```

-The best solution, in my opinion, is using a dict and ditching `match case` statements all together.
+The best solution, in my opinion, is using a dictionary and abandoning `match case` statements altogether.
 This is shorter and easier to read.
-If desired you can still wrap the dict in a function.
+If desired, you can still wrap the dictionary in a function.

 ```py
 post_codes = {